 First of all, let me make two little disclaimers.

 Disclaimer 1: Bitcoin Value Doesn’t Diminish Other Projects’ Value.

 By sharing some support for Bitcoin as a project, I don’t aim to criticize or diminish the value of any other blockchain project – including Bitcoin forks.
 I am aware of multiple solid projects based on methodological grounds and with a competent leader who can execute the vision perfectly.

-For examole, Cardano led by Charles Hoskinson, is a sustainable, open-source blockchain-based on a proof-of-stake protocol known as Ouroboros.
+For example, Cardano led by Charles Hoskinson, is a sustainable, open-source blockchain based on a proof-of-stake protocol known as Ouroboros.
 It was developed using academic workflow, i.e., peer review.
 Ouroboros optimizes multiple parameters related to blockchain performance and resilience to malicious hackers’ activity).

 For more, among almost 10,000 cryptocurrency projects at the moment, there are dozens or even hundreds of valuable projects that create new value in the blockchain industry which I know nothing about.

 I believe that as long as the motivation of the creators is genuine and the project aims to offer some new quality rather than just another token that sells to investors and individuals who don’t know much about crypto – it is worth supporting.
 Anyway, I would like to focus specifically on the rationale and Bitcoin value, as this is a subject of media debate at the moment.

 Disclaimer 2: Bitcoin News and Speculative Price Are Not Within Scope of This Article.